 - ½ cup rice flour

-- ¼ cup all-purpose flour (maida or whole wheat pastry flour)
+- ¼ cup all-purpose flour (maida or ½ cup oats flour or whole wheat pastry flour) (refer notes)

 - 2 to 3 tablespoons onion very fine chopped (optional)